-Thai Nguyen, January 27, 2021 – The Brighter Path Girls’ Club (BPGC), implemented by the VinaCapital Foundation, has completed the pilot project with the participation of 60 female students from the Vietnam Northern Upland High School and Thai Nguyen Boarding School for Ethnic Minorities from September 2020 to January 2021.
+On January 27, 2021, in Thai Nguyen province, the Brighter Path Girls’ Club (BPGC), implemented by the VinaCapital Foundation, completed the pilot project with the participation of 60 female students from the Vietnam Northern Upland High School and Thai Nguyen Boarding School for Ethnic Minorities from September 2020 to January 2021.
 After the 3-month trial, 97% of the club’s members have had significant improvement in self-awareness and personal development.

 This BPGC pilot project took place in 2 ethnic minority boarding high schools in Thai Nguyen province which were Thai Nguyen Boarding School for Ethnic Minorities and Northern Upland Boarding High School.
 BPGC aims to offer a support system that provides friendship mentoring and education.
 In addition to the universal goal of encouraging female students to remain in school and postpone marriage, the Girls’ Club is designed to create a safe and comfortable environment, encouraging female students to share their difficulties and learn from each other.